Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 9. Filter Notification and Reset
 The only maintenance the device needs is to wash the filter from time to time.
 It seems like there is a internal clock counting the working hours and reporting the filter status as "Good", "Medium" or "Bad".
-In `0_general.yaml` there is a **[Filter Notification and Reset Automation](0_general.yaml#L82)** that will be triggered, when `sensor.ambientika_master_1_filter_status` or `sensor.ambientika_slave_2_filter_status` are changing their state to "Bad".
+In `0_general.yaml` there is a **[Filter Notification and Reset Automation](0_general.yaml#L83)** that will be triggered, when `sensor.ambientika_master_1_filter_status` or `sensor.ambientika_slave_2_filter_status` are changing their state to "Bad".
 The automation will then send a **sticky notification** to all mobile devices in Home Assistant:

 <img src="images/filter_notification.jpg" width=440/>

 When you washed the filter, you _should_ be able to reset the filter working hours by pressing the **Reset Filter** button on your mobile (active connection to your Home Assistant instance mandatory!). the filter-reset will be sent to the control-server and the filter state _should_ switch back to "Good".
 > But why do I write "_should_ reset" instead of "will reset"? ► Check the [Open Topics](#open-topics); that's why.

-#### ToDo:
+#### ToDo
 If you want to enable the filter notification and filter reset also for other devices rather then master_1 or slave_2, you can do **one of the following**:
 - In the [0_general.yaml on Line 88](0_general.yaml#L88) set up the list of filter status sensors.
 Then go to "**Developer tools**", Tab "**YAML**" and click on "**CHECK CONFIGURATION**" first.
 If the check is ok, click on "**AUTOMATIONS**" in the list to reload the automations-config.
 Double-check the automation for issues.
 - Alternative: Go to the automation editor of "Ambientika Filter Notification" and click on "**MIGRATE**".
 This will duplicate the automation and you can use the UI editor now to add the filter status sensors to the state trigger.
 Afterwards you must turn off the yaml-controlled automation from the package!